 Soon, he would start to create his own music by using a simple tape recorder and whatever "instrument" he could find at home.
-Luckily, he soon got his first drum set & also started joining an African percussion group which later became a big part of his rhythmic foundation.
+Luckily, his mom ended this chaos by getting him first drum set and a bit later he joined an African percussion group which later became a big part of his rhythmic foundation.

 Hiromu had the privilege to receive a broad range of music training and played extensively at a young age, also winning the 1st

 Bundespreis at German Youth competition "jugend musiziert" as well as prizes at "jugend jazzt".